Ferrocarrils de la Generalitat Valenciana

-The company currently operates the city metro and tram system of Valencia (Valencia Metro) and Alicante (Alicante Tram).
+The company currently operates the metro and tram systems of the cities of Valencia (Valencia Metro) and Alicante (Alicante Tram).

 It also operates a non-electrified 62 km long line, between Benidorm and Dénia, in Alicante province.

-The company is owned by the Generalitat Valenciana (i.e. the regional government body of the Valencian Community).
+The company is owned by the Generalitat Valenciana (i.e. the autonomous government body of the Valencian Community).

 History

 Establishment of FGV

 FGV was founded as a company in 1986, and on 1 January 1987 took over all remaining narrow gauge railways in the Valencian Community.
 These had previously been part of the nationally owned FEVE system.

 The newly formed railway system consisted of various electrified suburban lines around Valencia and the diesel-worked Alicante to Denia railway.
 Much of the infrastructure was in a poor state following years of neglect by the FEVE administration and patronage was consequently low.

 Investment in the Valencia system

 The early years of FGV saw much investment in the Valencia suburban system.
 The lines to the north and south of the city were connected by cross-town tunnels which were developed into the current metro system.
 FGV also introduced the first modern tram in Spain, partly running on the alignment of narrow gauge railways.

 Both the metro and trams systems are being developed through the addition of new lines.
 Projects are also in hand to modernise the classic parts of the system through realignments and new rolling stock.